esseswann/graphql-binary/README.md

 Msgpack is currently in use for argument values packing\unpacking

 # Stage
 This project is currently in proof on concept stage.
-Only raw queries with inline arguments are currently supported.
-See test.js for further information
+Mutations, Query Arguments, Variables, custom types are not supported

 # Usage ⚗️
 Clone repository and execute